nih-cfde/training-and-engagement/docs/General-Tools/R-for-RNA-Seq/index.md

 ### Learning Objectives

-!!! info In this workshop, you will learn how to use R and RStudio to:
+!!! info "In this workshop, you will learn how to use R and RStudio to:"

     - import and view files commonly associated with RNA-sequencing experiments
     - select variables and observations that are relevant to research questions (tidy)